vss245/vss245.github.io/_pages/about.md

 ---

 Hi, I’m Veronika.
-I’m interested in analyzing data, neuroscience, coding, machine learning and art.

-I have a background in computational neuroscience: I did a BSc in Neuroscience and Computer Science at NYU, a [MSc](/projects/msc/) in Neural Systems and Computation at the University of Zürich and ETH Zürich, with some work experience in different neuroscience labs.
+I’m interested in data analysis, neuroscience, coding and art.
+I have a background in neuroscience and computer science, and I've done some academic work in the field of computational neuroscience.

-In my spare time, I like to write about [write about science and other stuff](/blog) as well as tinker with coding projects, make art and music.
-This website is still a work in progress.
+In my spare time, I like to write about science, data projects and other things as well as make art and music.
+This website is still a work in progress and infrequently updated.